MicrosoftDocs/msftdynamicsgpdocs/dynamics-gp/installation/SystemSetup.md

 *You must have access to the server to deploy reports to a shared network location.*

-1. If you are using Microsoft Office 365 and want to deploy Excel reports to a reports library in SharePoint Online 2010, mark Using SharePoint Online option.
+1. If you are using Microsoft 365 and want to deploy Excel reports to a reports library in SharePoint Online 2010, mark Using SharePoint Online option.
 This option is available if you selected SharePoint as the location to deploy reports to.